neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         extracellular electrodes, response in the presence of an extracellular potential boundary condition computed by some external program, leaky patch clamps, incomplete seals in the myelin sheath along with current flow in the space between the myelin and the axon.
-And is required when connecting :class:`LinearMechanism` (e.g. a circuit built with the :menuselection:`NEURON Main Menu --> Build --> Linear Circuit`) to extracellular nodes.
+It is required when connecting :class:`LinearMechanism` (e.g. a circuit built with the :menuselection:`NEURON Main Menu --> Build --> Linear Circuit`) to extracellular nodes.